An Unearthly Child

-Sue: They should call the lead actor William Heartless.top
+Sue: They should have called the lead actor William Heartless.top

 The violence continues to amaze her.
 By the time Za has smashed Kal’s head in with a boulder, she has practically turned into Mary Whitehouse.

 Sue: I just don’t see how they got away with this.
-You assume that things were a lot tamer back in the past but this is brutal stuff and certainly inappropriate for the time slot it went out.
+You assume that things were a lot tamer back in the past but this is brutal stuff, and certainly inappropriate for the time slot it went out in.

 Sue is also surprised (but in a good way) that the regulars are very keen on simply legging it back to the TARDIS so they can leave the bickering tribe to their own devices.
 And she is increasingly annoyed at just how quickly and easily Susan has gone from being an enigmatic protagonist to a whimpering child.
-She’s not impressed by the claustrophobic feel to the programme either, even when I explain to her that they are probably working in the most inappropriate television studio imaginable.
+She’s not that impressed by the claustrophobic feel to the programme, either, even when I explain to her that they are probably working in the most inappropriate television studio imaginable.

 Sue: This looks pretty cheap by today’s standards, but I can see that back then it must have looked acceptable.
-If you squint at it.
+If you really squint at it.

-When our heroes finally make it back to the the TARDIS, Sue is relieved that this particular journey has come to an end.
+When our heroes finally make it back to the TARDIS, Sue is relieved that this particular journey has come to an end.

 Sue: Look at the state of them!
 What a mess.
-I’m amazed that no one seems to be very heroic in this thing so far.
+I’m amazed that no one seems to be very heroic so far.
 I can’t tell who we are supposed to root for from one minute to the next.
 And there was far too much grunting!

-When the ship’s radiation meter jumps into the red, Sue lets out a tiny “Oooh”; either she’s humouring me or she’s genuinely interested in what happens next on ‘The Dead Planet’.top
+When the ship’s radiation meter jumps into the red/darker shade of grey, Sue lets out a tiny “Ooh”; either she’s humouring me or she’s genuinely interested in what happens next.top

-When I ask Sue to give a final score for the four episodes, collectively known as – actually, let’s not get into that now – she doesn’t hesitate.
+When I ask my wife to score the four episodes collectively known as – actually, let’s not get into that now – she doesn’t hesitate: